-According to most eye doctors and researchers, the answer is an emphatic "yes."
+According to most eye doctors and researchers, the answer is an emphatic, "Yes."

-Children's Sunglasses and UV Protection
+Children's sunglasses and UV protection

-According to Prevent Blindness America, children's sunglasses should block 99 to 100 percent of both types of untraviolet rays: UVA and UVB.
+According to Prevent Blindness America, children's sunglasses should block 99% to 100% of the sun's UV rays that reach the Earth (UVA and UVB).

 UVA is lower-energy ultraviolet radiation that can penetrate skin and eyes more deeply.
 UVA rays tan your skin, but they also cause your skin to wrinkle and show other signs of "photo-aging."
 And because UVA rays can penetrate the eye, they have been implicated in the development of both cataracts and macular degeneration.

-In addition to causing eye problems, both UVA and UVB rays can cause skin cancer of the face, including the delicate skin of the eyelids and the area around the eyes.
+Also, both UVA and UVB rays can cause skin cancer of the face, including the delicate skin of the eyelids and the area around the eyes.
 UV exposure also has been associated with growths on the surface of the eye called pingueculae and pterygia.

-- Impact-resistant lenses.
-The best lenses for children's sunglasses are made of polycarbonate.
+IMPACT RESISTANT FRAMES: The best lenses for children's sunglasses are made of polycarbonate.
 Polycarbonate lenses are up to 10 times more impact-resistant than standard plastic lenses for superior eye protection during sports and other play.
 Polycarbonate lenses also are lighter than glass or standard plastic lenses for greater wearing comfort.

-- Large, close-fitting frame.
-For the best protection from the sun's ultraviolet rays and to keep dust and other debris from getting in your child's eyes, a relatively large yet close-fitting frame is the best design for children's sunglasses.
+SECURE, PROPERLY FITTING FRAMES: For the best protection from the sun's ultraviolet rays and to keep dust and other debris from getting in your child's eyes, a relatively large yet close-fitting frame is the best design for children's sunglasses.

-- Spring hinges.
-Hinges that extend beyond 90 degrees and have a spring action to keep the fit of the frame snug will decrease the risk of your child's sunglasses falling off or getting damaged during sports and other play.
+SPRING HINGES: Hinges that extend beyond 90 degrees and have a spring action to keep the fit of the frame snug will decrease the risk of your child's sunglasses falling off or getting damaged during sports and other play.

-For superior UV protection, it's a good idea for kids to wear a wide-brimmed hat as well as sunglasses when spending a lot of time outdoors on sunny days.
+For superior UV protection, it's also a good idea for kids to wear a wide-brimmed hat as well as sunglasses when spending a lot of time outdoors on sunny days.
 Researchers say a hat that shades the eyes and face can cut the amount of UV exposure in half.

-Beware of Cheap Sunglasses for Children
+Beware of cheap sunglasses for children